jisoz/Kubernetes/CKA-2024/Resources/Day18/readme.md

 [![Day 18/40 - Health Probes in kubernetes](https://img.youtube.com/vi/x2e6pIBLKzw/sddefault.jpg)](https://youtu.be/x2e6pIBLKzw)

+In Kubernetes, health probes are mechanisms the kubelet uses to check the health of your containers and ensure they’re working properly.
+If a container is unhealthy, Kubernetes can restart it or stop sending traffic to it until it’s ready again.

 ### What are probes?
 - To investigate or monitor something and to take necessary actions